Daniels Fund: Daniels Fund Grant Program

 As decided by Mr. Daniels, each year, approximately 70% of charitable allocations are made through the Daniels Fund Grants Program in the funding areas that he defined for the foundation: Aging, Alcoholism & Substance Abuse, Amateur Sports, Disabilities, Early Childhood Education, Ethics & Integrity in Education, Homeless & Disadvantaged, K-12 Education Reform, and Youth Development.

 Daniels Fund Scholarship Program

-Mr. Daniels directed that approximately 30% of charitable allocations to be made through the Daniels Fund Scholarship Program, which consists of the Daniels Scholarship and the Boundless Opportunity Scholarship.
+Mr. Daniels directed that approximately 30% of charitable allocations be made through the Daniels Fund Scholarship Program, which consists of the Daniels Scholarship and the Boundless Opportunity Scholarship.

-Daniels Scholarships give motivated high school seniors with leadership, character, ethics, and a commitment to give back to their communities, the opportunity to obtain a four-year degree from the university of their choice.
+Daniels Scholarships give motivated high school seniors--with leadership, character, ethics, and a commitment to give back to their communities--the opportunity to obtain a four-year degree from the university of their choice.

 Boundless Opportunity Scholarships support non-traditional students such as adult learners, GED recipients, former foster care youth, former juvenile justice youth, veterans, and students participating in ROTC on campus.